 5- First Church Hall, 2nd.flr. – Entrance Spring St. door at corner of Court St., behind the church building – 5:00-5:45 & 6:00-6:45pm.
-John Cameron, keyboard, guitar & vocals and Sandy Cameron, vocals have been performing together for over 40 years.
+John Cameron, keyboard, guitar & vocals and Sandy Cameron, vocals, the duo has been performing together for over 40 years.
 They will be performing favorites from the 60’s to the present.

 5 – First Church UCC Hall, 2nd.flr. – Entrance at Spring St. corner of Court St., behind the church building- 7:15-8:00 & 8:15-9:00pm.
 The Pinwheel Brothers are a local Waldo County trio with roots in the Belfast Bay Fiddlers & Dandelion Wine.
 Originating as a group about 5 years ago, members are Vic Tredwell-bass, Ben Hatfield-vocals & guitar and Phil Mancini-vocals & mandolin, banjo & guitar.
 Their music is a mix of originals by all 3 members, plus folk, acoustic rock & bluegrass.
 You may have enjoyed them at the Palermo Bluegrass Festival, Common Ground Fair, Bangor Folk Festival and local farmers markets.
 Learn more at: http://www.facebook.com/pinwheel.brothers